jinfwhuang/ds-toolkit/cmd/examples/user-share/README.md

-Goal: Demonstrate how a UserRegistry user share encrypted data with other UserRegister users
+Goal: Demonstrate how a user shares encrypted data with other users

+1. Alice adds Bob to the `dataBlob` using her private key and Bob's public key.
+2. Bob extracts the data using his public key.